Retirement house hunting: Think outside the saltbox

 Hit the open road

 Many retirees are pulling up stakes and driving away in recreational vehicles.
-Upwards of one million now live in RVs, and the ranks are growing.
-The initial cost is often lower than a house, and monthly expenses (utilities, insurance, upkeep) typically run thousands less per month.
+Upwards of one million now live in RVs, and the ranks are growing.1 The initial cost is often lower than a house, and monthly expenses (utilities, insurance, upkeep) typically run thousands less per month.
 But it’s the flexibility that really appeals to older road warriors.
 Imagine spending a few weeks with the grandkids, then heading west to Yellowstone and later down to St. Augustine for the winter months.

 Downsize big-time

-Retirees are opting for “tiny houses” — dwellings of 400 sq. ft. or less — in a big way, with about 40 percent of tiny house owners over age 50.1 The simplicity of a tiny house aligns with the desire of many seniors to reduce lifestyle complexity and clutter.
+Retirees are opting for “tiny houses” — dwellings of 400 sq. ft. or less — in a big way, with about 40 percent of tiny house owners over age 50.2 The simplicity of a tiny house aligns with the desire of many seniors to reduce lifestyle complexity and clutter.
 And if you can enjoy the tight quarters, you’ll save lots of cash.
 The cost is a fraction of a larger home.
 Costs related to repairs, maintenance, and utilities are similarly downsized.

 Resettle abroad

-Airbnb, the online accommodation marketplace that disrupted the hotel industry, is transforming retirement living too.
+The online accommodation marketplace that disrupted the hotel industry, is transforming retirement living too.
 Adventurous retirees find they can live affordably anywhere in the world by renting apartments, condos, and houses from Airbnb hosts.
 It’s not for everyone, but if you’re comfortable schlepping your belongings from place to place, budgeting scrupulously, and embracing the unknown, it’s a marvelous way to see the world.

 Find your niche